django-cms/django-cms/docs/reference/configuration.rst

 default
     ``False``

-If True, the toolbar is hidden in the pages out django CMS.
+If True, the toolbar is not displayed in pages that use the ``{% cms_toolbar %}`` template tag if they are not actually being handled by a django CMS view.

 .. versionchanged:: 3.2.1: CMS_APP_NAME has been removed as it's no longer required.